-Toronto Hydro conducts screening of all suppliers, and is dedicated to enhancing this process to further improve understanding of supplier's risk profile.
-Throughout the next reporting period, Toronto Hydro will evaluate and gauge the effectiveness of existing practices while also implementing new measures.
+Toronto Hydro conducts screening of all suppliers, and is dedicated to enhance this process to further improve understanding of supplier's risk profile.
+Throughout the next reporting period, Toronto Hydro will evaluate and gauge the effectiveness of existing practices while also implementing new measures when deemed necessary.